gdelv/fantasyTALK/README.md

 - [x] MockAPI creating data correctly
 - [x] Add rotating animation to API data
 - [x] Edit feature working correctly
+- [x] Delete feature working correctly

+# Ideas

+- Authentication is a feature I would like to implement in the future, so only the Admin can delete predictions after they've occurred.
+- Eventually I would like to add more functionality to the website in the sense of letting users navigate inside of each prediction and commenting on them.
+- Another implementation I would like to do is make my third party API data be more useful than just arrest data.
+I would like to show a sports scores ticker like ESPN.

+# Technology Used

+- React -> JavaScript library

+    - First time using React, and it was a very cool and fun experience to learn about what React does and how it intereacts with third-party and mock data API's.
+    - Creating components and using them was a real good way to see the real beauty behind react, and how making components reusable eventualy saved a lot of time.
+    - The lifecycles and methods are also astonishing to think about the many ways that one can implement a lifecycle for different situations.

 <!--